LordMathis/CUDANet/README.md

 To load weights call `load_weights` function on Model object.

-To export weights from pytorch you can use `tools/export_model_weights.py` script
+To export weights from pytorch you can use the `export_model_weights` function from `tools/utils.py`  script